vyca2017/content/content/blog/2017-03-24-apollo-vs-relay/relay-vs-apollo.md

 * `getMutation()`: Specify the name of the mutation (from the GraphQL schema).
 * `getFatQuery()`: Specify all nodes, edges and connections in our data graph that may change after this mutation.
 * `getConfigs()`: Tell Relay what exactly happens with this mutation.
 The configuration `RANGE_ADD` needs a `parentName`, a `parentID` (that's what we need the `viewer` in the fragments for!), a `connectionName` and an `edgeName`.
 Additionally we need a list of `rangeBehaviors`, but typically `'': 'append'` is enough.
-The Relay [documentation](https://facebook.github.io/relay/docs/guides-mutations.html) have list the arguments that are required for each configuration.
+The Relay [documentation](https://facebook.github.io/relay/docs/guides-mutations.html) have listed the arguments that are required for each configuration.
 * `getVariables()`: Specify the variables needed for this mutation.
 * `getOptimisticResponse()` (optional): Specify optimistic data for the query response.
 It's only possible to return data specified in the fat query and `viewer`.

-We also need to provide that static property `fragments`:
+We also need to provide the static property `fragments`:

 * `fragments`: Specify the data needed by this mutation that is already a part of our data graph, this is similar to specifying data requirements in a `Relay.Container`.
 In our case, we need the `viewer` ID so that we're able to append a `pokemon` node to the `allPokemons` connection (see `getConfigs`).